amient/affinity/README.md

  - Stream Interface can be used to simply ingest/process external stream
  - Http Interface can be used to define HTTP methods to access the data inside

-Both of these interfaces communicate with the internal system only through akka messages which can be simple !
+Both of the interfaces communicate with the internal system only through akka messages which can be simple !
 Tell flows, ?
 Ask flows or ??
 Ack flows - these a strongly typed versions of Ask with retries, provided by the core module all the way to complex internal event chains which may result in zero or